Skip to main content

 What happens when Spotify fines a track for Artificial Streaming?

 Since 2024, Spotify is the first music platform to apply fines for artificial streaming.
-These fines arrive every month to distributors in the sales reports, and distributors pass this charge to users that distributed violating tracks.
+These fines arrive every month to distributors in the sales reports, and distributors pass this charge to users that distributed violating tracks where there are extremely high levels of artificial streaming.

 It’s important to note that these penalties will only apply to releases that show evidence of artificial streams, ensuring that those who do not engage in purchasing streams are not unfairly impacted.